Just under 1.2 million people in the United States acquired HIV as of 2019, according to the

 - breast milk

 Some people contract the virus when they have sex without a condom or other barrier method.
-However, this isn’t the only way to contract HIV.
+Still, this isn’t the only way to contract HIV.

 The virus can be transmitted when someone with HIV shares needles, syringes, or other drug equipment with another person.